Where do you do the weight loss surgery?

 How long will I be in the hospital?
 How long does it take to recuperate?

-For Lapband Patients, 1 night in the hospital and 1 night recovery postop For the Gastric Sleeve surgery patients, 2 nights in the hospital and 2 nights postop for recovery.
-For gastric bypass and DS patients, 3 nights in the hospital and 2 nights at the hotel after your weight loss surgery in Mexico.
+For Gastric Sleeve and Mini Bypass Patients, typically you will stay 1 night in the hospital and 1 night recovery postop at the hotel.
+For the Gastric Bypass surgery patients will stay 2 nights in the hospital and 2 nights postop for recovery.
+We have special packages and pricing at The Fiesta Inn here in Puerto Vallarta for our patients.